Photo by Mike Eddowes

 Book and Lyrics by Nigel Osner

-Large and small mixed cast, long and short versions.
+Large and small mixed cast, long, short and concert versions.

 "This beguiling tale of bewitchment set in the distant kingdom of Ravenswood is certainly welcome in the midst of Cinderellas, Aladdins and Dick Whittingtons.
 It is refreshing to find a show inhabiting a more unfamiliar world. …captivatingly conjured.”
 Mark Shenton, The Stage